 - Soft cooked pieces of veges.
 Try kumara, green beans, cauliflower or broccoli

-- Slices of nectarine, apple or pear (without skins or seeds)
+- Slices of soft, ripe fruit like banana, mango or nectarine (without skin or seeds)

 - Small, well cooked pieces of meat – you can cut slices off the family roast

 - Wattie’s and Farex Stage 2 baby cereals

 - Crackers, bread (white or wholemeal)

 - Wattie’s Baby Foods with the red labels

 - Wattie’s Baby Foods desserts with the yellow labels

 Choking hazards and foods to watch out for: